Louis Gossett Jr.: 1955–1977: Continued success to television breakthrough

-At the end of the 1950s, standing 6 ft 1 in tall, he was offered the opportunity to play for the New York Knicks; he turned down the offer to instead accept a role in A Raisin in the Sun.
+At the end of the 1950s, standing 6 ft 1 in tall, Gossett was offered the opportunity to play for the New York Knicks, but he turned down the offer to accept a role in A Raisin in the Sun.

 In 1959, continuing his Broadway career, Gossett played the role of George Murchison in A Raisin in the Sun.
 The story tells of a black family's experiences in south Chicago, as they attempt to improve their financial circumstances.
 The character of Murchison represents the "fully assimilated black man" who denies his African heritage with a "smarter than thou" attitude.
 The play received rave reviews.
 In Boyd Martin's review in The Courier Journal he said that the play is "magnificently played by the entire cast."
 It won best play at the New York Drama Critics' Circle.

 During the early 1960s, Gossett was considered to be a talented folk musician, for which he was well known.
 His singing career was helped along with appearing at Gerde's Folk City in New York.
 In 1961, Gossett had his cinematic debut with the film adaptation of A Raisin in the Sun.
 Due to the critical acclaim of the play, Columbia Pictures bought the film rights.
 Most of the original cast, including Gossett, returned to their roles.
 The film, just like the play, received excellent reviews.
 In the same year, Gossett appeared in the original cast of Jean Genet's The Blacks, the longest running off-Broadway play of the decade, running for 1,408 performances.
 The original cast also featured James Earl Jones, Roscoe Lee Browne, Cicely Tyson, Godfrey Cambridge, Maya Angelou and Charles Gordone. — so "their collective star power" rubbed off on Mr. Gossett.

 In 1963, Gossett acted in the Broadway play Tambourines to Glory.
 William Glover in his review published in The Bee, describes it as the first Broadway play with a gospel score, and praised the entirety of the cast for their energy and vocals.
 In 1964, Gossett acted in the Broadway play Golden Boy.
-Also that year, he signed to Powertree Records.
+That same year, he signed to Powertree Records.
 Gossett's single, "Hooka' Dooka', Green Green" / "Goodmornin' Captain" was released in early 1964.
 Later in May, "Red Rosy Bush" / "See See Rider" was released.
 The following year, Gossett appeared in the musical play The Zulu and the Zayda on Broadway as Paulus with music and lyrics by Harold J. Rome.
-A December 1965 review of The Zulu, original cast recording that was released on Columbia Records noted Menasha Skulnik and Gossett's vocal performance of "It's Good to Be Alive.
+A December 1965 review of The Zulu, original cast recording that was released on Columbia Records noted Menasha Skulnik and Gossett's vocal performance of "It's Good to Be Alive".

+Gossett ran a drama school at St. Mark's Playhouse until 1965 when they outgrew the space.
+In 1966, he founded the Gossett Academy of Dramatic Arts with his friend David Smyrl.
+The school ran programs targeted towards youths.
+Students included members of The Last Poets, and Jan Ackerman.